 "This is a major accomplishment," he said.
 "The sustained excellence we are achieving in this competition makes it even bigger.
 It speaks well for the quality of our students."

 The competition engages engineering students by testing their technical skills in designing, building and paddling concrete canoes.
 Students work through 76 pages of rules and regulations, which change slightly every year.
 The canoe must be 20 feet long and no more than 31.1875 inches wide at the middle.
 A complete set of design specifications and drawings, including requirements for concrete mixtures, dimensions, structural elements and flotation materials, are used by each of the teams in building their boats.

 The ASCE National Concrete Canoe Competition provides students with a practical application of the engineering principles they learn in the classroom, along with important team and project management skills they will need in their careers.
 The event challenges the student's knowledge, creativity and stamina, while showcasing the versatility and durability of concrete as a building material.

-For more information about the team, visit Nevada Canoe.
+For more information about the team, visit Concrete Canoe.